 AME Awards: Why are effectiveness competitions like the AME Awards important?

-Toshiya Kondo: There are as many definitions of “effectiveness” as the juries gathering from the world.
+Toshiya Kondo: There are as many definitions of “effectiveness” as the juries gathering from around the world.
 That is the strong point of AME.
 I want to be a part of the history of AME.

 AME Awards: What makes you share you time and energy to participate on the AME Grand Jury and what do you hope to learn?